jlgrayson/addressbook/README.md

 ## Examples

+The `rcp` branch of the project shows:

+* How JFace Data Binding can be utilized to bind a simple editor form (see `AddressEditorPart#bind`).
+This includes validation and controls are decorated when validation errors occur.
+* How the dirty flag for an editor can be set automatically from a `DataBindingContext` (see `AddressEditorPart#addDirtyOnModelChangeListeners`).

 The `simple` branch of the project shows:

 * How views are declared using the extension point `org.eclipse.ui.views` (see `plugin.xml` and `AddressListViewPart` in `com.example.addressbook`).